zenml-io/zenml/examples/deepchecks_data_validation/README.md

-At its core, the Deepchecks data validation library takes in a target dataset and an optional model and reference dataset and generates a data validation check result in the form of a `SuiteResult` object that can be analyzed programmatically of visualized in a notebook or in the browser as a HTML web page.
+At its core, the Deepchecks data validation library takes in a target dataset and an optional model and reference dataset and generates a data validation check result in the form of a `SuiteResult` object that can be analyzed programmatically or visualized in a notebook or in the browser as a HTML web page.
 Datasets come in the form of `pandas` dataframes and models can be anything that implement a `predict` method for regression tasks and also a `predict_proba` method for classification tasks.